andrewcz-se/jobhunter/README.md

 - **Express Route**: Created an Express API route at `server/api/verify.js` that compares a POSTed password against `process.env.SITE_PASSWORD`.
 This is a server-side check to prevent the password from being exposed in the client-side bundle.
 - **Login Component**: Creates a `Login.jsx` component that sends the user's input to the API.
 - **App Logic**: Wrapped the main application in `App.jsx` so that content only renders if a `vault_access` key is present and valid in `localStorage`.
-- **Persistence**: Ensured the "authorized" state persists across page refreshes using `useEffect`.
+- **Persistence**: Ensured the "authorised" state persists across page refreshes using `useEffect`.

-## PHASE 9 COMPLETED: Modularized api/search.js
+## PHASE 9 COMPLETED: Modularised api/search.js

-Modularized `server/api/search.js`:
+Modularised `server/api/search.js`:

 - Split this into provider-specific modules (e.g., `server/api/providers/reed.js`, `server/api/providers/adzuna.js`) to improve maintainability and simplify testing.
 - Created `server/api/providers/` directory.